gustaborges/FolderUp-Lib/README.md

 Or you may want....

-<b>\YEAR\ARTIST\ALBUM\ Files here</b>
+<b>\GENRE\ALBUM\ Files here</b>

 Or simply..

 <b>\ARTIST\ALBUM\ Files Here</b>

+Or..

+<b>\ALBUM\ Files Here</b>

-The bottom line is: whatever the organization sequence asked for Folderizer, it will make it.
+The bottom line is: whatever organization sequence is asked for Folderizer, it will make it for you.

-Later on, I intend to build a WPF desktop application that will consume this library.
+Later on, it is intended to be built a WPF desktop application that will consume this library and provide a graphic user interface.